Andalusian horse: Strains and sub-types

-The Carthusian Andalusian or Cartujano is generally considered the purest Andalusian strain, and has one of the oldest recorded pedigree lines in the world.
-The pure sub-type is rare, as only around 12 percent of the Andalusian horses registered between the founding of the stud book in the 19th century and 1998 were considered Carthusians.
-They made up only 3.6 percent of the overall breeding stock, but 14.2 percent of the stallions used for breeding.
+The Carthusian Andalusian or Cartujano is generally considered the purest Andalusian strain and has one of the oldest recorded pedigree lines in the world.
+The pure subtype is rare, as only around 12% of the Andalusian horses registered between the founding of the stud book in the 19th century and 1998 were considered Carthusians.
+They made up only 3.6% of the overall breeding stock, but 14.2% of the stallions used for breeding.
 In the past, Carthusians were given preference in breeding, leading to a large proportion of the Andalusian population claiming ancestry from a small number of horses and possibly limiting the breed's genetic variability.
 A 2005 study compared the genetic distance between Carthusian and non-Carthusian horses.
-They calculated a Fixation index (F_{ST}) based on genealogical information and concluded that the distinction between the two is not supported by genetic evidence.
-However, there are slight physical differences; Carthusians have more "oriental" or concave head shapes and are more often gray in color, while non-Carthusians tend toward convex profiles and more often exhibit other coat colors such as bay.
+It found a fixation index (F_{ST}) based on genealogical information and concluded that the distinction between the two is not supported by genetic evidence.
+Slight physical differences exist, though; Carthusians have more "oriental" or concave head shapes and are more often gray in color, while non-Carthusians tend toward convex profiles and more often exhibit other coat colors such as bay.

 The Carthusian line was established in the early 18th century when two Spanish brothers, Andrés and Diego Zamora, purchased a stallion named El Soldado and bred him to two mares.
-The mares were descended from mares purchased by the Spanish king and placed at Aranjuez, one of the oldest horse breeding farms in Spain.
+The mares were descended from mares purchased by the Spanish king and placed at Aranjuez, one of the oldest horse-breeding farms in Spain.
 One of the offspring of El Soldado, a dark gray colt named Esclavo, became the foundation sire of the Carthusian line.
-One group of mares sired by Esclavo in about 1736 were given to a group of Carthusian monks to settle a debt.
-Other animals of these bloodlines were absorbed into the main Andalusian breed; the stock given to the monks was bred into a special line, known as Zamoranos.
+One group of mares sired by Esclavo around 1736 was given to a group of Carthusian monks to settle a debt.
+Other animals of these bloodlines were absorbed into the main Andalusian breed; the horses given to the monks were bred into a special line, known as Zamoranos.
 Throughout the following centuries, the Zamoranos bloodlines were guarded by the Carthusian monks, to the point of defying royal orders to introduce outside blood from the Neapolitan horse and central European breeds.
 They did, however, introduce Arabian and Barb blood to improve the strain.
 The original stock of Carthusians was greatly depleted during the Peninsular Wars, and the strain might have become extinct if not for the efforts of the Zapata family.
 Today, the Carthusian strain is raised in state-owned stud farms around Jerez de la Frontera, Badajoz and Córdoba, and also by several private families.
 Carthusian horses continue to be in demand in Spain, and buyers pay high prices for members of the strain.